brunos3d/auto-name-package-json/README.md

 ## ⚠ Warning ⚠

-This script will overwrite all `package.json` files in the current directory and all subdirectories that don't have the `name` property.
+This script will **OVERWRITE ALL** `package.json` files in the current directory and all subdirectories that don't have the `name` property.

 ## How to use it